hoto/fuzzy-repo-finder/README.md

 * Stop walking directories tree when a match is find (optimization)
 * Make $HOME a default project root if not provided
 * Query by group
+* Add a gif as a demo instead of screenshot
 * Read config file from `~/.fuzzy-repo-finder/config.yml`
 * Pass flags which can override `config.yml`
 * Save found repositories in `~/.fuzzy-repo-finder/repositories_statistics.yml`